pudly/schmopera-hugo/content/articles/patience-rewarded-in-oper-frankfurt-s-tamerlano.md

 In this case, the devices seem geared toward gussying up Handel's exposition with something beyond (or beside) the opera's circumstances.
 The characters begin as caricatures.
 Tamerlano (Lawrence Zazzo), a sadistic Southwestern oil baron who's a cross between Yosemite Sam and Daniel Day Lewis's tics in _There Will Be Blood_, has a grin (and mustache) glued to his face.
 He giddily flings around a bull whip on his way to taking the helpless Asteria (Elizabeth Reiter) from her lover, the hapless Andronico (Brennan Hall), and torturing his imprisoned wartime rival, Asteria's father, the Sultan Bajazet (Yves Saelens).

+> The countertenor wiggles through coloratura with his entire body, his shoulders shimmying up and down.

 The first act passes by with a lot of bells and whistles but not much else.
 Then, surprise!
 Intermission.
 Does the line seem extra long for drinks?
 Better stretch those glutes; another two hours (at least) to go.

 Luckily, in the second act the singers get space to work and the evening begins to transform.